greiginsydney/captureKNX/docs/FAQ.md

 ### How can I delete all the data in InfluxDB and start again?

-If you have a need to flush all the captured Telegrams and start over, InfluxCLI has the solution.
+If you're re-deploying a knxLogger to a new site you'll want to cleanse the existing site's telegrams first, and for that you use the InfluxCLI.

 Edit this code snippet from the [CLI documentation](https://docs.influxdata.com/influxdb/cloud/write-data/delete-data/) with a start date before you commenced the build, and a stop date that's tomorrow or later.
 (It's OK with you flushing data to a future-dated event).

 ```text
 sudo influx delete --bucket knxLogger --start 2024-01-01T00:00:00Z --stop 2024-12-31T00:00:00Z